dsrvlabs/cargo-stylus/README.md

 See `--help` for all available flags and default values.

+## Verifying Stylus Programs

+**cargo stylus verify**

+Verifies that a deployed smart contract is identical to that produced by the current project.
+Since Stylus smart contracts include a hash of all project files, this additionally verifies that code comments and other files are identical.
+To ensure build reproducibility, if a program is to be verified, it should be both deployed and verified using `cargo stylus reproducible`.

+See `--help` for all available flags and default values.

+## Reproducibly Deploying and Verifying

+**cargo stylus reproducible**

+Runs a `cargo stylus` command in a Docker container to ensure build reproducibility.

+See `--help` for all available flags and default values.

 ## Deploying Non-Rust WASM Projects

-The Stylus tool can also be used to deploy non-Rust, WASM projects to Stylus by specifying the WASM file directly with the `--wasm-file-path` flag to any of the cargo stylus commands.
+The Stylus tool can also be used to deploy non-Rust, WASM projects to Stylus by specifying the WASM file directly with the `--wasm-file` flag to any of the cargo stylus commands.

 Even WebAssembly Text [(WAT)](https://www.webassemblyman.com/wat_webassembly_text_format.html) files are supported.
 This means projects that are just individual WASM files can be deployed onchain without needing to have been compiled by Rust.
 WASMs produced by other languages, such as C, can be used with the tool this way.